the-gophers/cloud-native-go/MORE.md

 - [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) (including the public [ghcr.io/asw101/hello](https://github.com/users/asw101/packages/container/package/hello) sample image).
 - [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-quickstart-task-cli) and [Quickstart: Deploy your first container app (custom image)](https://docs.microsoft.com/en-ca/azure/container-apps/get-started-existing-container-image?tabs=bash&pivots=container-apps-private-registry#create-a-container-app)

-## 2.2.
-Option 2 - Dapr (Distributed Application Runtime) or Background Processing Tutorials
+### 2.2.
+Option 2 - Azure Container Apps with Dapr (Distributed Application Runtime) or Background Processing Tutorials

 If you would like to build on the above, or are looking for something more advanced you can try one of our tutorials for Azure Container Apps: